caukub/copycat/README.md

 ### Dynamic analyzer
 You can write custom detection scripts based on information that is provided by a static analyzer.
 If you're curious about how it works, check [/scripts/](/scripts/).
-To completely understand the dynamic analyzer, check [wiki](https://github.com/quick-898/copycat/wiki/Analyzer#Dynamic).
+To completely understand the dynamic analyzer, check [wiki](https://github.com/caukub/copycat/wiki/Analyzer#Dynamic).

 ### API
-Thanks to the developer API, you can easily integrate CopyCat with different platforms like Discord or a hosting panel.
+Thanks to the developer API, you can easily integrate copycat with different platforms like Discord or a hosting panel.

 ### IP address hider
 IP addresses are hidden but plugin or server related versions that matches IP addresses are not :tada: .

 ### Fast
-CopyCat is fast.
-Well.. fast enough.
+copycat is fast.
+Well... fast enough.
 It can be faster in some areas but thanks to Rust, there was never a need to think about optimizing the speed.

 ## JSON and YAML support
-CopyCat also support Y(A)ML and JSON files so configuration files can be displayed properly.
+copycat also support Y(A)ML and JSON files so configuration files can be displayed properly.

 ## Installation
-To learn how to run CopyCat check: [wiki installation page](https://github.com/quick-898/copycat/wiki/Instalation).
+To learn how to run copycat check: [wiki installation page](https://github.com/caukub/copycat/wiki/Instalation).

 ## TODO
 - Log entry type in script with closure (callback) support